OblivionLi/health-tracker/README.md

 # health-tracker

-health tracker app containing authentification, water intake, bmi calculator and everything that shows you how to stay healthy
+health tracker app containing authentication, water intake, bmi calculator and everything that shows you how to stay healthy